ggreen/kafka-devOps/README.md

 ### Startup

-execute the following to start a local Kafka instance
+Execute the following to start a local Kafka instance

 '# | Step | Script
 ------ | -----------  |----------